 Cafe Besalu 5909 24th Ave NW, 789-1463, $

-At Besalu, ham-and-cheese and chocolate croissants, orange glazed brioche, outstanding quiche, and tender/chewy springerle cookies are all made with benevolent obsessiveness by Besalu's pastry chef/co-owner James Miller.
+If you have to wake up, it may as well be with the help of delicious European breakfast pastries.
+At Besalu, ham-and-cheese and chocolate croissants, orange glazed brioche, outstanding quiche, and tender/chewy springerle cookies are all made with benevolent obsessiveness by Besalu's pastry chef, co-owner James Miller.
 Excellent coffee, too.

 Hattie's Hat 5231 Ballard Ave NW, 784-0175, $$

 Hattie's no longer has pot--roast night (rest its soul), but the buttermilk-soaked fried chicken with gravy (and choice of excellent sides) is still around.
 Breakfast--biscuits and gravy, huevos rancheros, good pancakes with jam--is no longer served all day and night, but is worth getting out of bed for.

 La Carta de Oaxaca 5431 Ballard Ave NW, 782-8722, $

 If Oaxaca is Mole Central, how are the moles at La Carta?
 Some black moles have a hint of char to them, to balance out the sugar and chocolate in the sauce, but La Carta's sticks to sweeter notes.
 It's delicious and mysterious--perfect in tamales wrapped with banana leaves.

 Le Gourmand 425 NW Market Street, 784-3463, $$$

 Traditional French cuisine done up with fresh Northwest produce makes for down-to-earth yet fancy food with names that are hard to pronounce but very easy to enjoy.